Western Australia Wildflowers Guide: When + Where to See Them

 Canna has two camping options.
 Canna Hall has toilets and a hot shower for a $15 donation.
 Self-contained campers can head to the old canna campsite and camp among the carpets of wildflowers.

-Several walk trails in Canna include the Canna Dam walk, and Canna Church walk.
+Several walking trails in Canna include the Canna Dam walk, and Canna Church walk.

 🌸 Best Time for Canna Wildflowers: August – October